Trip Cancellation Insurance in Canada: What's Covered and How to Claim

 What is trip cancellation insurance?

-Trip cancellation insurance is a policy that provides financial protection if you have to cancel a trip that you’ve already booked or made payments towards.
+Trip cancellation insurance is a type of insurance policy that provides financial protection if/when you have to cancel a trip that you've already booked or made payments towards.

 To take advantage of your coverage, you'll need to file a claim with your insurance provider.
 They'll reimburse you for eligible expenses, like prepayments or penalties.
 The amount that you'll be reimbursed depends on your plan – for instance, you might get 75% of your insured trip costs.